actframework/act-feather/README.md

 **IMPORTANT NOTICE**

-`act-feather` module has been obsolete and replaced with actframework's `Genie` based DI solution
+`act-feather` module has been obsolete and replaced with [Genie](https://github.com/osglworks/java-di) based DI solution